marine-omics/project-template/results/README.md

-# Intermediate Results
+# Final Results

-This directory contains intermediate files that are produced as part of an analysis.
-These intermediate files should not be checked in to git but you may also place shell scripts or other code for intermediate file processing here.
-Those shell scripts should be checked in.
+This directory contains outputs other than figures (ie tables) that you produce from your analysis.
+For example you might produce a large table to be included as supplementary information for your paper.
+The RMarkdown file that produces this should write its result directly to this directory.